andreamaestri/hackathon-1/README.md

 * The section should be optimised for fast performance, even with a large number of cards, ensuring smooth scrolling and minimal load times.

 #### Should Have
-- **Real-Time Price Updates:**: Implement a system to fetch and display energy prices every half hour, ensuring users have the latest information.
+- **Real-Time Price Updates**: Implement a system to fetch and display energy prices every half hour, ensuring users have the latest information.
-- **User-Friendly Dashboard:**: An intuitive dashboard that visualizes energy prices, trends, and recommended times for usage.
+- **User-Friendly Dashboard**: An intuitive dashboard that visualizes energy prices, trends, and recommended times for usage.
-- **Notification System:**: A feature that allows users to set alerts for when prices drop below a specified level.
+- **Notification System**: A feature that allows users to set alerts for when prices drop below a specified level.
-- **Data Visualization:**: Include graphs or charts that show historical price data and forecast trends to help users make informed decisions.
+- **Data Visualization**: Include graphs or charts that show historical price data and forecast trends to help users make informed decisions.

 #### Could Have
-- **Weather Integration: **: Incorporated weather data to help users understand how weather conditions might affect energy prices and consumption.
+- **Weather Integration:** Incorporated weather data to help users understand how weather conditions might affect energy prices and consumption.
 - **Carbon Footprint Calculator:**: A tool that estimates users carbon footprint based on their energy consumption, promoting eco-friendly habits.
 - **Integration with Smart Devices:**: Users can connect smart home devices to automate energy usage based on price alerts.
 - **Community Features:**: Add a forum or discussion section where users can share tips and experiences related to energy savings.